 We meet in Light Hall, from 12-1.
 The meetings are scheduled monthly on the third Wednesday.
 Since we are meeting at this hour, feel free to bring a brown bag lunch.
-CME credits are available by signing up on the sign in sheets at the live event.
-CEUs are available as well.
+CME credits are available by signing in with the 6 digit number assigned for that session.
+Continuing Nursing Education (CNE) are available as well.

 Bedside Matters is an outgrowth of the Schwartz Rounds, formerly held monthly in the Oncology Center.
 Drs.
 Malcolm Arnold and Barbara Murphy and social worker Cindy Tinker have for many years supported that effort, and are to be commended for it.
 They have graciously agreed that it could be renamed and repurposed so that all of VUMC might be able to participate in it.
 We have programs that include discussion of patients and situations arising from many areas of VUMC, including VUH, the clinics, and Childrens Hospital and the Psychiatric Hospital.
 If any of you have an interest in participating in the planning of future meetings please contact me, and we will be glad to include you.